quidphp/base/README.md

 **QuidPHP/Base** requires the following:
 - PHP 7.2+ with fileinfo, curl, openssl and posix

-## Dependency
+## Comment
-**QuidPHP/Base** has no dependency.
+**QuidPHP/Base** code is commented and all methods are explained.
+However, the method and property comments are currently written in French.

 ## Testing
 **QuidPHP/Base** testsuite can be run by creating a new [Quid\Project](https://github.com/quidphp/project).
 All tests and assertions are part of the [Quid\Test](https://github.com/quidphp/test) repository.

-## Comment
-**QuidPHP/Base** code is commented and all methods are explained.
-However, the method and property comments are currently written in French.

 ## Convention
 **QuidPHP/Base** is built on the following conventions: